Azhar190238/Recepies_calories/README.md

 <b>My website name is : </b>Recipe Calories</br>
 <b> Live link : </b> https://violet-salt.surge.sh/ </br>

-<p> This book library website features a comprehensive system for managing books, including wishlist, read books, and pages to read.
-Users can view all books in a card format, with sorting functionality to easily find their desired books.</p>
+<p> This website allows users to manage various food categories, add items they want to cook, and track their cooking process.
+Users can mark items they want to cook, which are added to a list.
+The system tracks the number of items they want to cook, and when they start cooking, the count adjusts accordingly.</p>

 <h1>Key Features </h1>

 <ul>
-     <li> <b>Book Management:</b> Track wishlist, read books, and pages to read.</li>
+     <li> <b>Food Management: </b> Add and categorize food items.</li>
  <li>
- <b>Book Cards: </b> Display all books in an organized card format.
+ <b>Cooking Tracker: </b> Manage and track items you want to cook and are currently cooking.
  </li>
  <li>
-  <b>Sorting Functionality: </b>  Easily sort books to find what you need.
+  <b>User Interaction: </b>   Seamless transition between wanting to cook and actively cooking
  </li>
 </ul>
 <h1>Technologies Used</h1>
-Node.js, JavaScript, CSS, HTML, React.js, and TailwindCSS. </br>
+ JavaScript, CSS, HTML, React.js, and TailwindCSS. </br>

 <h1>Cloning Instructions</h1>
 <ol>